What are Case Studies and What’s The Best Way to Solve Them

 This should describe what is required to be achieved through the proposed solution.
-As per the above case the problem with John is to go to Mumbai by tomorrow morning itself.
-He has very short time to go to Mumbai.
+As per the above case the problem with John is to go to Mumbai by tomorrow morning and he has a very short time.

 2. Define Boundaries

 In this stage specify the limits and boundaries under which case has to be solved.
 These may be given in the case clearly or you need to assume it.
 (Some information must be considered while solving the case).
 As per our case John has to arrive at Mumbai before 11:00am otherwise he may miss the opportunity.

 This heading should contain the keywords given in the case.
 This is very important step but often people rewrite the whole case in this heading.
 But it gives bad impression to the reader.

 The gaps in the data noticed while writing the keywords have to be filled in by making assumptions.
 These assumptions should be clearly stated and the reason for making assumption should be stated.

 5. Possible Solution For Case